Neural Plasticity-Inspired Multimodal Foundation Model for Earth Observation: Introduction

-DOFA employs an innovative approach utilizing wavelength as a unifying parameter across various EO modalities to achieve a more cohesive multimodal representation.
+In response to this challenge, we propose the Dynamic One-For-All (DOFA) model, a versatile, adaptive multimodal foundation model explicitly designed for the EO domain.
+Inspired by neuroplasticity, the brain's dynamic reorganization capacity in response to novel stimuli~\cite{dayan2011neuroplasticity,lillicrap2020backpropagation}, DOFA integrates a wavelength-conditioned dynamic hypernetwork within a unified Transformer architecture, as shown in Fig.~\ref{fig::overall}.
+This enables DOFA to flexibly accommodate varying spectral bands and sensor modalities, including those unseen during initial pre-training.
+Specifically, DOFA utilizes wavelength as a unifying parameter across various EO modalities to achieve a more cohesive multimodal representation.
 At its core, the model integrates a hypernetwork~\cite{hypernetworks} that dynamically generates network weights based on the central wavelengths of each spectral band.
 This dynamic weight generator adjusts network weights to align with the specific modality of the input data, facilitating a customized network for each modality.
 Additionally, DOFA integrates a shared vision backbone, acting as a universal feature learning module for all heterogeneous data modalities.
-This framework enhances the model's capacity to learn shared representations across diverse modalities.
-DOFA is trained using a masked image modeling strategy, and a distillation loss is included to further optimize its performance.
-This strategy facilitates quicker model convergence to reduce computational costs and enhances model performance by leveraging powerful representations from models pretrained on the ImageNet dataset~\cite{deng2009imagenet}.

-In the evaluation phase, we thoroughly test DOFA on diverse real-world tasks, showing that it surpasses current leading foundation models in most downstream (12 out of 13) datasets.
-This performance, achieved with a singular network using identical pretraining, underscores DOFA's superior handling of multimodal EO data.
-DOFA mirrors the dynamic learning of the human brain for continuous model improvement from diverse data sources, making it highly adaptable for remote sensing's broad data spectrum.
-The experimental results showcase DOFA's versatility and effectiveness and confirm DOFA as a novel foundation model for analyzing complex remote sensing data.
-Although DOFA is proposed for analyzing EO data, its methodology can be widely applied to other domains where multimodal data is the mainstream such as medical image analysis, robotics, and climate modeling.